-- The College Code of Conduct for Staff states College expectations and guides staff about positive conduct. - The Code also deals with the law and the position of trust as does staff training. - The College also issues additional Guidance on Safer Working Practices including advice about illegal, unsafe and unwise conduct.
+- The Trust Code of Conduct for Staff states expectations and guides staff about positive conduct. - The Code also deals with the law and the position of trust as does staff training. - The College also issues additional Guidance on Safer Working Practices including advice about illegal, unsafe and unwise conduct.
 This also notes safe practice as regards electronic communication.
-(Appendix 12). - Procedures for dealing with allegations against a member of staff are outlined in our Managing Allegations policy which is available upon request from Jo Payne jo.payne@wsfc.ac.uk.
-This policy follows guidance from the WSCP and WCC. - A policy on Confidential Reporting (Whistle blowing) is known to staff and is available on our website.
+(Appendix 12). - Procedures for dealing with allegations against a member of staff are outlined in our Managing Allegations policy which is available upon request from the Principal.
+This policy follows guidance from the WSCP and WCC. - A Trust policy on Whistle blowing is known to staff and is available on our website.